quixio/quix-streams/docs/processing.md

 }
 ```

-Here is how we can produce messages to the output topics:
+Here is how you can produce messages to the output topics:

 ```python
 from quixstreams import Application